-Circulating air blower electrical rating; 115V, 60 Hz, 0.7 A. For your protection against shock hazard, use only a properly grounded outlet that will accept a three-pronged plug.
+Circulating air blower electrical rating; 115V, 60 Hz, 1.1 A. For your protection against shock hazard, use only a properly grounded outlet that will accept a three-pronged plug.
 Do not cut or remove the grounding prong.
-Do not route power cord under unit.
-Power cord must be routed to avoid contact with any hot or sharp surfaces.

 Consult local codes or, in the absence of local codes, with the current CSA C22.1 Canadian Electrical Code and in the USA with the National Electrical Code, ANSI/NFPA 70 (latest edition).